znjameswu/epgi/doc/design_pointer_event.md

         1. Our impl introduces an extra dynamic dispatch at `ChildRenderObjectWithCanvas<C>` level.

 Correction: The capability is not only generic over hit position, but it is also generic over `Protocol::Transform` as well if we chose not to cache it during painting!!!
 1. If we continue with the transparent temporary tuple, it means an additional tuple element!!!!!
+(Adopted)